June 11, 20162 min readEngineering

 }

-That's all.
-Our project was translated in no time including a custom language selector:
+That’s it — our landing page was translated in no time, including a custom language selector:

-We are very pleased with the outcome of eating our own dogfood.
-Next step will be to order professional translations for the languages we can't translate ourself...
+We’re very pleased with the outcome of eating our own dogfood.
+Next step: ordering professional translations for the languages we can’t translate ourselves.